vanviegen/glasgow/README.md

 Append `glasgow(tag, ...args)` to `domParent`, returning a glasgow instance.
 (See: Instances.)

 - `domParent` is just a DOM element to which a single child will be appended.
-- `tag` is a component or a HTLM tag string.
+- `tag` is a component function/class or an HTLM tag string.
 - `args` is an arguments array such as accepted by `glasgow(tag, ...args)`.

 ##### Examples